-HEIQ Obje stives (a) To ensure future development responds to the desired scale and character of street and local area. (b) To minimise the impact of attics and basement car parks on the overall build height. (c) - To provide good residential amenity for dwellings.
-Cont els (a) The maximum building height is as set by Clause 4.3 of the WLEP 2012 and
+- (a) To ensure future development responds to the desired scale and character of the street and local area. - (b) To minimise the impact of attics and basement car parks on the overall building height. - (c) To provide good residential amenity for dwellings.

+(a) The maximum building height is as set by Clause 4.3 of the WLEP 2012 and the Height of Buildings Map.